nowrep/obs-vkcapture/README.md

 Driver version >= 515.43.04 and `nvidia-drm.modeset=1` kernel parameter are required.

-**Multiple GPUs**

-Try to run both OBS and the game on the same GPU.

 **No Game Capture source available in OBS 27**

 If you are on X11, make sure you run OBS with EGL enabled: `OBS_USE_EGL=1 obs`.